Nonye2K3/chia/FreeBSD-Install.md

 ***

-## Introduction
+## Why This Manual Installation?

-Currently, the only way to ensure a FreeBSD build is to do it from source.
+Currently the only way to ensure Chia builds on FreeBSD is to do it from the source.
 By following these instructions to the letter, you should have no problem building the latest Chia from source on a FreeBSD 11.3 or 11.4.
-This should also work on FreeBSD 12, possibly with some modifications - for instance if the ports py-cryptography version is newer than 3.3.2, simply edit as needed - or if your preferred Python version is 3.8 or 3.9 I believe it should all still work considering you modify the package names as necessary.
+This should also work on FreeBSD 12, possibly with some modifications - e.g. if the ports py-cryptography version is newer than 3.3.2, simply edit as needed - or if your preferred Python version is 3.8+ it should all still work considering you modify the package names as necessary.

 ### Notes on FreeNAS (TrueNAS)